-Mirror Mirror was born out of personal frustration actually.
-During my 15 years in organizational communication, I found it difficult working in teams where people don’t think that the views and feelings of their team members are relevant to the performance of the team; who think diplomacy should come before honesty; and who think they need to own a space and control it.
-To me, this kind of thinking is out of date.
-It seems almost bizarre that with all we know today, it’s still quite prevalent.
+The Mirror Mirror concept was born out of personal frustration actually.
+During my 15 years in organizational communication, I found it difficult to work where people / leaders don’t think that the views and feelings of their colleagues are relevant to team performance; who think diplomacy should come before honesty; and who think they need to own a space and control it, alone.
+To me, this kind of thinking is wrong.
+It seems almost bizarre that with all we know today, these behaviours are still quite prevalent.

-At the same time, I know that if people can let go of trying so hard, open up to their colleagues, and start sharing the responsibility to make progress, it can be very refreshing, constructive.
+At the same time, I know that if people can let go of trying so hard, open up to all their colleagues bring to the table, and start sharing the responsibility to make progress, work can be so much more refreshing, constructive, and rewarding.

 So how is Mirror Mirror different to the other team effectiveness offerings out there?